MrBartusek/corkus.py/docs/getting_started/quick_start.rst

 .. _context manager: https://book.pythontips.com/en/latest/context_managers.html

+In this example you need to call :py:func:`Corkus.close() <corkus.Corkus.close>`.
+Be sure to always close corkus client before closing your application.

 .. note::

-    You should use `Context Manager`_ when dealing with smaller scripts and manually create :class:`.Corkus` instance when dealing with bots or other bigger applications
+    You should use `Context Manager`_ when dealing with smaller scripts and directly create and close :class:`.Corkus` instance when dealing with bots or other bigger applications.

 Obtain a :class:`.Player`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~